pdfmm/pdfmm/SOURCE-LAYOUT.md

 `include` after installation.
 The content of `podofo` is:

 - `base`: base source directory with most of the library classes;
-- `compat`: directory with compatibility headers needed to use/compile PoDoFo;
+- `common`: directory with common general purpose headers that are deployed as part of the public API;
-- `contrib`: directory with more PoDoFo API classes supplied by external contributors;
+- `contrib`: directory with more PoDoFo API classes supplied by external contributors, or with unclear ownerships;
 - `private`: directory with private headers/data needed to compile PoDoFo.